 What does the Partnership Platform contain, and what can I do there?

-The objective is to have more than a thousand registered members in the Partnership Platform, all of whom work with immigrant integration or the reception of refugees.
-These parties, acting under their own name, form the Partnership Platform community.
-The members come from different sectors and focus on different areas.
+The registered members of the Partnership Platform in the fields of immigrant integration and the reception of refugees form the Partnership Platform community.
+Members register on their own name, represent different sectors, and focus on different areas.
+Today the Partnership Platform has almost 2000 registered members (Fall 2023).
 The fields of immigrant integration and the reception of refugees are diverse and multidisciplinary, and the diverse competence of the members makes the community unique.

-You can use the Contact person search to look for project or network partners in the Partnership Platform community.
+You can use the Contact person search to look for project or network partners in the Partnership Platform.
 For example, you can perform theme- or area-specific searches on people.

 Partnership Platform administrators check all registration requests and only approve people using their own name as members of the community.